Guide to Pre-Law Studies

 While many television shows feature lawyers, it is important that you have a more realistic sense of what lawyers actually do.
 As you may expect, there is a wide variety of work in the law, ranging from tax law to sports law to admiralty law.
 So make it your business to get some first hand experience, either through internships, externships, summer jobs or conversations with working lawyers.
 Don't go on to law school as a default choice, but after having made a realistic and informed appraisal of whether it's a good choice for you.

-Gigi Simeone, the Pre-Law Advisor, is always happy to meet with students individually, so if you have questions or concerns, please don't hesitate to schedule an appointment or drop by her office in Parrish West 125.
+Gigi Simeone, the Pre-Law Advisor, is always happy to meet with students individually, so if you have questions or concerns, please don't hesitate to schedule a Zoom appointment or drop by her office in Parrish West 125, once we are back to normal operations.
 Also, please let her know if you are even considering going on to law school, and she will add you to an e-mail list to get important and useful information about programs and opportunities.